 However, you may need to create a boot DVD to upgrade the BIOS on older machines.
 You can use a program to configure the USB, a blank CD/DVD, a floppy disc, or an ISO image file to build a BIOS upgrading CD using a disc burning application.

 Other systems will require you to copy files to the boot disc, restart and open the BIOS during startup (typically by hitting a specific key for installation choices), and adjust the boot order, so the system recognizes it.
 The device starts up before the operating system from the hard drive is loaded.

 Some manufacturers provide the ability to flash the BIOS straight from the BIOS or by pressing a particular key when the machine boots up.
 The BIOS file is copied to the USB drive, the machine is restarted, and the BIOS or UEFI screen is displayed.
 Then pick the BIOS update option, choose the copied BIOS file from the USB device, and update the BIOS to the latest version.

 The BIOS screen is usually accessed by pressing the relevant key when the computer is booting.
-It normally appears on the screen during bootup and is documented in the motherboard or computer documentation.
-Common BIOS access keys are usually Delete and F2.
+It usually appears on the screen during bootup and is documented in the motherboard or computer documentation.
+Standard BIOS access keys are usually Delete and F2.
 Accessing the UEFI setup screen may vary slightly on each computer.

-There are major risks associated with the BIOS version update process, which should be considered.
-However, The BIOS update tool allows the user to install a more recent version of the original software, which speeds up and improves the system's performance.
 If something goes wrong while doing so, it can affect your system.
-However, this can be done in any laptop, desktop, tablet, or enterprise 2-in-1in a way that can be done in a very efficient way with getting the desired result.
+However, this can be done on any laptop, desktop, tablet, or enterprise 2-in-1 in a way that can be done in a very efficient way to get the desired result.